Lamu: Economy

 The oldest hotel in the town, Petley's Inn, is situated on the waterfront.

-Other hotels include recently renovated Amu House, the 20-room Bahari Hotel, Doda Villas, the Swedish-owned Jannat House, the 3-storey 23-room Lamu Palace Hotel, the 13-room Stone House Hotel, which was converted from an 18th-century house, and the 18-room Sunsail Hotel, a former trader's house on the waterfront with high ceilings.
+Other hotels include the recently renovated Amu House, the 20-room Bahari Hotel, the Doda Villas, the Swedish-owned Jannat House, the 3-storey 23-room Lamu Palace Hotel, the 13-room Stone House Hotel that was converted from an eighteenth-century house, and the 18-room Sunsail Hotel, a former trader's house on the waterfront with high ceilings.

-Mangroves are harvested for building poles, and Lamu has a sizeable artisan community, including boat building and making ornate doors and furniture.
+Mangroves are harvested for building poles.
+Lamu has a sizeable artisan community, including boat building and making ornate doors and furniture.

-The town is served by Lamu District Hospital to the south of the main centre, operated by the Ministry of Health.
-It was established in the 1980s, and is one of the best-equipped hospitals on the Kenyan coast.
+The town is served by Lamu District Hospital to the south of the main centre, operated by the Ministry of Health. the hospital was established in the 1980s, and is one of the best-equipped hospitals on the Kenyan coast.

 The Lamu Port at Manda Bay, the cornerstone of the LAPSSET project, was first proposed in 1975, but only initiated in 2009 under President Mwai Kibaki.
 When international funding for the project was sought, the Chinese government seized the opportunity to make LAPSSET part of their String of Pearls geopolitical strategy.

 Notable landmarks

-The town was founded in the 14th century and it contains many fine examples of Swahili architecture.
+The town was founded in the fourteenth century and it contains many fine examples of Swahili architecture.
 The old city is inscribed on the World Heritage List as "the oldest and best-preserved Swahili settlement in East Africa".

 Once a centre for the slave trade, the population of Lamu is ethnically diverse.
 Lamu was on the main Arabian trading routes, and as a result, the population is largely Muslim.
 To respect the Muslim inhabitants, tourists in town are expected to wear more than shorts or bikinis.

 There are several museums, including the Lamu Museum, home to the island's ceremonial horn (called siwa); other museums are dedicated to Swahili culture and to the local postal service.
 Notable buildings in Lamu town include:

 Lamu Fort

 Lamu Fort is a fort in the town.
-Fumo Madi ibn Abi Bakr, the sultan of Pate, started to build the fort on the seafront, to protect members of his unpopular government.
-He died in 1809, before the first storey of the fort was completed.
+Fumo Madi ibn Abi Bakr, the sultan of Pate, started to build the fort on the seafront in order to protect members of his unpopular government.
+He died in 1809, before the first story of the fort was completed.
 The fort was completed by the early 1820s.